is a Linux live CD based on Tiny Core Linux

 The following distributions are installable from the current NetbootCD:

 NetbootCD also supports downloading and launching GRUB4DOS and Tiny Core Linux.

 NetbootCD is also available on a set of 1440KB floppies.
 (See here for how it works.)

-Both ISO images include the GRUB4DOS bootloader in command-line mode.
+Both ISO images also include the GRUB4DOS bootloader in command-line mode.